ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - rare degenerative disease that has occurred in the Chamorro natives on the island of Guam
 - combination of parkinsonian features, dementia, and MND
 - the presence of NFTs in degenerating neurons of the cortex and substantia nigra and loss of motor neurons in the spinal cord
-- seed of the false palm tree,
+- seed of the false palm tree-in-bud

+othes do from book